Thing > MedicalEntity > MedicalRiskFactor

 stopping smoking, weight management, and increased physical activity.

-<div itemscope itemtype="http://schema.org/MedicalCondition">
+<div itemscope itemtype="https://schema.org/MedicalCondition">

 <h1><span itemprop="name">Stable angina</span>